-Don't expect the tiger trout to behave like you are used to from brown trout, and don't expect them to be at the same spots.
+Don't expect the zebra trout to behave like you are used to from brown trout, and don't expect them to be at the same spots.

 Without telling you every secret, which would spoil fun of the whole thing, some interesting learnings will may give you a head start.

 - The Doubs is a long-leader-river.
 Don't show up with your normal 9 feet 5x leader.
 Fishing a Leader of 20 feet or more is not uncommon.

 - Doubs zebra trout are not usual trout.
 Don't expect them to be at the spots, you usually associate with brown trout.

 - Doubs zebra trout behave different.
 Watch and study them.

 - Patience, patience and patience.
 Did I say patience?
 You will spook every fish in 100m range by entering the water.
 So, stay out of the water, approach the river ducked and in super slomo mode and wait - for a very long time.

 - Shiny stuff like your rod's blank, your chrome bling reel and so on will send alarming signals to the zebra posse.

 - The Doubs trout and also the grayling are well educated and super picky with flies.
 Don't use the common Size 14 golden bead head nymph.